Zephkek/TP-1450/README.md

    ftp> cd aaaaaaaaaa/bbbbbbbbbb/cccccccccc/dddddddddd/eeeeeeeeee/ffffffffff/gggggggggg/hhhhhhhhhh/iiiiiiiiii/jjjjjjjjjjjjjjjjjjjjjjjjj
    230 User user AAAAA...AAAA logged in.
 (What??)
    ```
-   - **Critical Flaw**: The server falsely reports the malformed user as "authenticated" (`230 User user AAAAA...AAAA logged in`), demonstrating state corruption.
+   - **Critical Flaw**: The server falsely reports the malformed user as "authenticated" (`230 User user AAAAA...AAAA logged in`), demonstrating state corruption, the user is not authenticated nor is it valid, so this message is indicating that there's something happening that's being induced
+     by these commands specifically.

 2. **Connection Termination Due to Signal 13 (Broken pipe)**:
    ```bash